📞 01223 653962 – 07907726578

 If you are happy with the proposed plan, therapy continues with Individual Work, followed by Couple Work.
 We start with individual sessions to understand the individual's story before the couple's story and how the past impacts the present.
 Also, some people feel uncomfortable sharing some of their intimate stories in the presence of their partners.

-Sometimes, depending on the nature of your problem (for example, when there is a significant non-sexual relationship issue), I suggest continuing couple sessions until you are ready for Individual Work.
+Sometimes, depending on the nature of your problem (for example, when there is a significant non-sexual relationship issue), I suggest continuing with couple sessions until you are ready for Individual Work.

 IMPORTANT: